Resend Integration

 and ruf

-need to be replaced with your email addresses that will receive email sending reports.
+need to be replaced with your email address, which will receive email sending reports.

 The main purpose of configuring _dmarc

-is to prevent external attacks, stopping attackers from spoofing your domain to send phishing emails, malware, or spam.
+is to prevent external attacks and stop attackers from impersonating your domain to send phishing emails, malware, or spam.

 .